LibertyProject-chain/LibertyProject-chain/README.md

 ```

 #### 2.4.
 Run the Docker Container
-Use a single command line with && to run each step:
+Use a single command line to run:

 ```bash
 docker run -d --name liberty-node \